-- Ice, crushed
+- Ice crushed

 - 1/2 ounce simple syrup or 1 teaspoon sugar

-- 3 ounces Kentucky bourbon whiskey
+- 3 ounces bourbon

 - Muddle together to dissolve the sugar and release the oils and aromas of the basil.
 Gently press the basil leaves up around the edge of the cup to help release more flavor when the alcohol is added.